typedb/typedb-docs/_08-schema/00-overview.md

 title: Overview
 keywords: schema
 tags: [graql]
-summary: "An overview of schema in a Grakn knowledge graph."
+summary: "An overview of the schema in a Grakn knowledge graph."
 permalink: /docs/schema/overview
 ---